hp-net/homebridge-nibe/README.md

             <td>List of accessories to disable.
 Format 'id(name)' or 'id'.</td>
         </tr>
         <tr>
-            <td>ersStep0, ersStep1, ersStep2, ersStep3, ersStep4</td>
+            <td>ventilationStep0, ventilationStep1, ventilationStep2, ventilationStep3, ventilationStep4</td>
             <td>No</td>
             <td>65, 0, 30, 80, 100</td>
-            <td>ERS steps configured for your heat pomp.
-If values are not set correctly then changing ERS fan speed will not work.</td>
+            <td>Ventilation/ERS steps configured for your heat pomp.
+If values are not set correctly then changing Ventilation/ERS fan speed will not work correct.</td>
         </tr>
     </tbody>
 </table>